stephaniefenhua/stephanieFenhua/README.md

-- 👋 Hi, I’m Stephanie Su, a first-year Computer Science major at UC Berkeley.
+- 👋 Hi, I’m Stephanie Su, a Computer Science major at UC Berkeley.
 - 💼 I’m looking for internships in Product Management & Software Engineering.
 - 📫 Connect with me on LinkedIn (https://www.linkedin.com/in/steph-su/) or check out my personal website (http://stephsu.me)!